 In reality, food and what is good or supposed to be good is all about perception.
 We Americans, when dining out, will search high and low for the best burger, the bison burger, the lamb burger, the juicy wagyu burger, but at the end of the day, we flock to the simple beef burger.
 Yes we do.
 We feel happy when we are eating burgers.

 Easy Hamburger Steak Recipes will Go Further than Wednesday Nights.

-However, when we are dining out, we wouldn’t dream of choosing a hamburger steak, nor would we easily find such on amenu.
+However, when we are dining out, we wouldn’t dream of choosing a hamburger steak, nor would we easily find such on a menu.
 We have decided that ground beef doesn’t stand on its own.
 We put it with spaghetti when we make meatballs, and we stuff into hamburger buns.
 But, for probably more than a century we haven’t been fond of just placing it on a plate as an entree unto it’s own.

-It’s time to change that and enjoy the serious flavor of ground beef, especially when seasoned the way I tell you to, with plenty of mustard, and baked with onions.
+Enjoy the serious flavor of ground beef, especially when seasoned the way I tell you to, with plenty of mustard, and baked with onions.
 Easy Hamburger Steak recipes are to be considered a meals of worth, not a “what can I make to get by on Wednesday night.”
 It will, if you have patience, and bake them to perfection.
 I bake them on a low heat.

 I love it smothered with a Mushroom Sour Cream Sauce

 Mushrooms, bacon and shallots turn hamburger steak into something really special.

 Sauté mushrooms with a knob of butter, a splash of Worcestershire or white wine and turning the heat to low, mix in 1/2 cup of sour cream and stir until you have a smooth sauce.
 Turn heat off.

 Equal parts of red wine, water, ketchup and Worcestershire.
 (3-6 tablespoons each).
 Stir together on low heat, until reduced down by half.
 Smooth out with a bit of butter at the end.